Architectural and Ethnographic Museum-Reserve 'Ludorvai'

 About museum

-The Ludorvai museum-reserve is located on the site of the former Ilyinsky settlement, founded in 1885.
+The Ludorvai museum-reserve is located on the territory of the former Ilyinsky settlement, founded in 1885.
 In 1984 it was decided to open a museum to tell about the traditional culture, everyday life and customs of the peoples.
-The museum grounds include a street layout, wooden buildings, and examples of wooden architecture from various districts.
+The museum grounds feature a street layout, wooden buildings, and examples of wooden architecture from various districts.
 In 1997 the museum was opened under the name 'Ilinka'.
 In 2003 it was renamed 'Ludorvai'.
-The museum-reserve contains sectors where visitors can learn about Russian, Udmurt and Besermyan culture and everyday life.
-Exhibits include the volost administration house, a traditional wooden homestead, a village reading room (izba-chitalnya), antique tableware, carts, clothing items and a windmill with a grinding mechanism.
-Visitors can take part in themed and general guided tours and master classes.
+The museum-reserve includes sectors where visitors can learn about Russian, Udmurt and Besermyan culture and everyday life.
+Exhibits include the volost administration house, a traditional wooden homestead, a reading izba, antique tableware, carts, clothing items and a windmill with a milling mechanism.
+Visitors can take part in themed and overview tours and in master classes.